Ocean's Three and a Half

 "Ocean's Three and a Half" is the seventh episode of the seventh season of the animated television series Family Guy.
 It first aired in the United States on the Fox network on February 15, 2009.
 In the episode, Peter decides to induce his friend Joe Swanson's wife Bonnie into labor so that Joe will be able to spend more time with him.
 Bonnie gives birth to a baby girl named Susie, but Joe then has trouble with medical bills.
 Peter, Joe, Cleveland and Quagmire decide to rob Peter's father-in-law, Carter Pewterschmidt.
 Peter's wife and Pewterschmidt's daughter, Lois, convinces Joe to stop.
 Lois gets the money from Pewterschmidt by telling him she needs the money for a divorce lawyer.
 A subplot involves Stewie, who becomes infatuated with Bonnie's daughter Susie.

-The title is a spoof of the 1960 heist film Oceans 11 as well as its reboot film series.
-The episode received a positive overall review on the video game website IGN.
+The title is a spoof of the 1960 heist film Ocean's 11, as well as its reboot film series.